 The Importance of Motivation and Attention

 Motivation is something that has been studied for decades by psychologists.
 Business owners and company marketing specialists also need to understand motivation because it determines what makes people want to purchase their products.
 Motivation is difficult to grasp sometimes because you have to get inside the mind of the people who are visiting your pages.
 Since you never know who will come along, you cannot expect to figure everyone out.
-All that matters is that you understand your target audience well enough to produce motivational content that will inspire them to take action on your CTA (call-to-action).
+All that matters is that you understand your target audience well enough to produce motivational and engaging video content that will inspire them to take action on your CTA (call-to-action).

 This is where MicroLearning sets in.
 Creating small “micro” activities such as games and projects that users can do appeals to mobile users because they are already used to doing tasks like this on their mobile phones and devices.